 The ideal cohort size is between 24-48 participants.
 Within each cohort, participants will also be divided into small groups (usually 6 or 8 participants per small group).
 Each small group will have a dedicated facilitator who will work with their small group throughout the course of the program, so they will be able to build the trust and rapport necessary for honest, productive dialogue and reflection.

 Cohorts can be composed of a variety of participants, though the most impact is generally gained when the class includes a diversity of experience (a mix of newer and seasoned employees), responsibility (individuals with different job descriptions or from different divisions), and/or background (diversity of race, religion, age, gender, etc.).
 This in-class diversity enables the cohort to serve as a microcosm of the organization, and allows participants to experience and examine difference within the organization first-hand.

 A standard relationship with the Mouse and the Elephant is a year-long engagement that includes an initial baseline assessment, quarterly on-site work, support programming in between on-site functions, and quarterly reporting and follow-up with leadership.

-In the first year of a relationship, the class would go through the basic program, which is outlined on the following pages.
+In the first year of a relationship, the cohort would go through a baseline version of the program.

-Should you choose to continue the relationship into a second year, in Year 2, a new class of 25-50 would engage in the initiative.
-We would follow up with all Year 1 participants periodically throughout the year to provide additional support, and to learn from their experiences in applying what they learned in the class.
+Should you choose to continue the relationship into a second year, in Year 2, a new cohort of 24-48 would engage in the initiative, with some participants from the first cohort tapped to serve as small-group facilitators for the second cohort.
+We would also follow up with all Year 1 participants periodically throughout the year to provide additional support, to keep topics of diversity and inclusion on their mind, and to learn from their experiences in applying what they learned from their experience.
 These check-ins allow us to continually update and improve the Year 1 experience to best meet the needs of your company.

 Program Outcomes and Benefits